conda/conda/docs/source/user-guide/tasks/build-packages/define-metadata.rst

-**NOTE**: Instead of manually specifying run requirements, since conda-build 3 you can augment the packages used in your build and host sections with :ref:``run_exports`` which are then automatically added to the run requirements for you.
+**NOTE**: Instead of manually specifying run requirements, since conda-build 3 you can augment the packages used in your build and host sections with :ref:`run_exports <run_exports>` which are then automatically added to the run requirements for you.

 .. _meta-test: